lissine0/Monal-wiki/XML-Query-Language.md

 # The `MLXMLNode` methods
 All incoming and outgoing XMPP stanzas are parsed to/from an instance of nested `MLXMLNode` elements.
 This class therefore provides some methods for creating such elements as well as querying them.
+The following chapter will briefly introduce some parts of the `MLXMLNode` interface before diving into our XML Query Language.

 ## Creating an `MLXMLNode`
 There are several initializers for `MLXMLNode`: